rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Probability that the system fails with a particular $i^{\text{th}}$ module failing last = $P_f\times P_{n-1} = \cfrac{i}{\text{MTTF}}\cfrac{\text{MTTR}}{\text{MTTF}}^{n-1}$

 Probability that a supermodule fails due to any one of the n modules failing last, when other (n-1) modules are unavailable = $\cfrac{n}{\text{MTTF}}\cfrac{\text{MTTR}}{\text{MTTF}}^{n-1}$

+---

+There are two nodes in a network that use stable storage and acknowledgment message passing for reliable communication.
+The stable storage of Node A contains the following record - Received message (In6); Transmitted message (Out3); Out:3 Ack:3 In:6.
+The stable storage of Node B contains the following record - Received message (In3); Transmitted message (Out6); Out:6 Ack:6 In:3.
+Now Node B sends a new message 7 to Node A. What will be in the stable storage of A and B if the message is received correctly, including a correctly received acknowledgment?

+- Node A: Received message (In7); Transmitted message (Out3); Out:3 Ack:3 In:7
+- Node B: Received message (In3); Transmitted message (Out7); Out:7 Ack:7 In:3

+Now Node B sends a new message 7 to Node A. What will change in the stable storage of A and B if the message is received correctly, but the acknowledgment is not received?

+- Node A: Received message (In7); Transmitted message (Out3); Out:3 Ack:3 In:7
+- Node B: Received message (In3); Transmitted message (Out7); Out:7 Ack:7 In:3

+---

 ## Communication Reliability